Wednesday, October 1, 2014

 Is there a particular person or artist you would love to work with?

 I haven't really thought about that in a while!

 What are your favourite colours, formats and materials to work with?

-There are a lot of soft colour schemes and almost fairy tale like aesthetics in your work that evoke a enchantment and imagination.
-When you're working on a piece are there central themes you tend to re-visit or concepts you like to base your projects on?
+When your working on a piece are there central themes you tend to re-visit or concepts you like to base your projects on?

 Is there any direction you would like to go with your art that you haven't conceptualised yet?

-What can we expect from Tom Bagshaw in the future?
+What can we expect from Mel Stringer in the next 12 months?